Strain Gauge Meter

-The field Intermediate values is used for sensor element perfomance diagnostics at any time.
-It shows measurement channel and base channel (for resistive strain gauge – generator channel) value, thermal compensation channel value (it is depicted when the resistive strain gauges are used), intermediate value, value without reset (valid values), final values (in the case of thermal compensation use or activation of Set to zero function the results will be shown based on these parameters; otherwise they will be equal to values without reset).
+The field Intermediate values is used for sensor element performance diagnostics at any time.
+It shows the measurement channel and the reference channel (for resistive strain gauge – generator channel) value, thermal compensation channel value (it is depicted when the resistive strain gauges are used), intermediate value, value without reset (valid values), final values (in the case of thermal compensation use or activation of Set to zero function the results will be shown based on these parameters; otherwise they will be equal to values without reset).

 As all the parameters of strain gauge meter system are set, one should activate the key “Apply” in the right bottom part of the window in order to save the set configuration parameters.

 Input data for Strain Gauge includes digital data of the ZETLAB server channel which is the output signal of strain gauges, tension and compression force sensors, bridge connections.
 For digitalization of analog signals, ZET 017-T8 strain-gauge station is used.

 Strain Gauge refers to the Measurement software group.